jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 - shared-data: Shared volume to store Airflow's initialization data that other services can use.

 **4:** Copy your google-credentials.json inside the google folder.

+> [!WARNING]
-Remember to add this json to the .gitignore file !
+> Remember to add this json to the .gitignore file !

+---

-Also copy data_ingestion_local.py, data_ingestion_local2.py and data_ingestion_gcp.py from this repo to your dags folder
+Also copy from this repo to your dags folder:

+- data_ingestion_local.py
+- data_ingestion_local2.py
+- data_ingestion_gcp.py

 **5:** Create a requirements.txt, should look like: